mkibabu/tutorials/ContosoUniversity/Notes.md

 > **Note**
 > Obviously, deleting data and reseting the database to the base snapshot is
-> discourageed in production environments.
+> discouraged in production environments.
 This tutorial will disable this
 > initialization in later stages.

 #### 1.5.
 Set up EF to use a SQL Express LocalDB Database